Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 ## Parking

 Please car share if driving to the event, where possible.
-There will be no parking for competitors on the road immediately outside the scout HQ for safety reasons and to ensure access is clear for race organisers and first aid etc. As Nanpantan Road can be fairly busy there is the option to park at the nearby Nanpantan sports ground off Watermead Lane (LE11 3TN).
+There will be no parking for competitors on the road immediately outside the Event HQ for safety reasons and to ensure access is clear for race organisers and first aid etc. As Nanpantan Road can be fairly busy there is the option to park at the nearby Nanpantan sports ground off Watermead Lane (LE11 3TN).
 However, please be aware that this is a public carpark shared with several sports groups, and